 - tends to remain isolated during performance – fewer performance interactions with those around them

-- adapts to some of the differences of the event
+- adapts to some of the changes and different settings of the event

 - mostly correct technique or rhythm execution, but some concerns with consistent precision and accuracy

 - adequate stamina, but may be waning some by concert time

 - not always aware of own mistakes or does not always act quickly to correct them